Return To Overview

 The 3h meeting of the 6th Board of Directors

-Succession planning for board members
+(A) Succession planning for Board members:

 Overall performance evaluation of the functional committees